Aerial view of lakefront homes and lakes in Windermere Florida

 Free consultation.
 No obligation.
 Local expert.

 Windermere is a small, lake-oriented residential community in southwest Orange County, Florida.
-It is not a large town.
-It does not have a commercial strip or a nightlife district or a convention center.
+It isn't a large town.
+It doesn't have a commercial strip or a nightlife district or a convention center.
 What it has is water.
 Lakes.
 Trees.
 Privacy.
 Space.
-And a lifestyle that a certain kind of buyer is looking for and will not find anywhere else in Central Florida quite the same way.
+And a lifestyle that a certain kind of buyer is looking for and won't find anywhere else in Central Florida quite the same way.

-Windermere is not the same as Dr. Phillips.
-It is not the same as Winter Garden.
-It is not the same as Horizon West or Celebration or any other Orlando-area community that shows up in the same search results.
+Windermere isn't the same as Dr. Phillips.
+It isn't the same as Winter Garden.
+It isn't the same as Horizon West or Celebration or any other Orlando-area community that shows up in the same search results.
 Those areas have their own strengths.
 Windermere has something different.
 Windermere has calm.

 Not boring.
 Calm.
-There is a difference.
+There's a difference.
 A very expensive difference, apparently.

-If you are considering buying a home in Windermere, the best thing you can do is understand what the lifestyle actually looks like before you make a decision.
-This page is not a tourism brochure.
-It is a buyer-focused guide to the things that make Windermere what it is, written by a Realtor who works in this area and knows what matters when you are spending real money on a home here.
+If you're considering buying a home in Windermere, the best thing you can do is understand what the lifestyle actually looks like before you make a decision.
+This page isn't a tourism brochure.
+It's a buyer-focused guide to the things that make Windermere what it's, written by a Realtor who works in this area and knows what matters when you're spending real money on a home here.

 Why Buyers Like Windermere